lucasferrazlima/admin-dashboard/README.md

 -----------------------

-This dashboard project was created in order to practice CSS positioning using both grid and flexbox.
+This dashboard project was created in order to practice CSS positioning using both grid and flexbox layout models.